Blackstone crashes its own hotel party

-(The author is a Reuters Breakingviews columnist.
-The opinions expressed are their own.
-Refiles to add missing space.)

-NEW YORK (Reuters Breakingviews) - Blackstone and Starwood Capital are hoping an extra tip to shareholders of Extended Stay America will get their deal across the line.
-The private equity firms on Tuesday increased their offer here for the hotel chain by $1 to $20.50 a share.
-The prior $6 billion deal, agreed by the company in March, came under pressure when two leading proxy advisers recommended shareholders vote against it at a meeting scheduled for next week.
+Blackstone (BX.N) and Starwood Capital are hoping an extra tip to shareholders of Extended Stay America (STAY.O) will get their deal across the line.
+The private equity firms on Tuesday increased their offer for the hotel chain by $1 to $20.50 a share.
+The prior $6 billion deal, agreed by the company in March, came under pressure when two leading proxy advisers recommended shareholders vote read more against it at a meeting scheduled for next week.

 Capital Calls - More concise insights on global finance: